-MASTER OF SCIENCE IN EDUCATION ELEMENTARY CURRICULUM AND INSTRUCTION CONCENTRATION (EMPHASIS IN TECHNOLOGY IN EDUCATION)

-This emphasis has been designed to provide elementary school teachers with a broad understanding of the applications of computers and other technologies in the elementary school classroom.
+Ed El 594 Research Seminar (3) OR Ed El 597 Project (3) OR Ed El 598 Thesis (3) MASTER OF SCIENCE IN EDUCATION ELEMENTARY CURRICULUM AND INSTRUCTION CONCENTRATION (EMPHASIS IN TECHNOLOGY IN EDUCATION) This emphasis has been designed to provide elementary school teachers with a broad understanding of the applications of computers and other technologies in the elementary school classroom.
 Competencies will enable participants to become computer curriculum specialists who will guide the integration of technology into the elementary school curriculum, its use in instruction, and its applications in instructionally related activities.

-Admission to Graduate Standing: Conditionally Classified/Classified

-The requirements for admission to conditionally classified and classified standing are the same as those for the M.S. in Education concentration in Elementary Curriculum and Instruction.

-The study plan consists of 30 units of adviser-approved course work:

-- Core Course Work (9 units) - Ed El 511 Survey of Educational Research (3) - Ed El 529 Graduate Studies: Learning Theory for Classroom Use (3) - Ed El 536 Curriculum Theory and Development (3) - Course Work in Technology in Education Emphasis (12 units) - Ed El 512 Level Two Technology Proficiencies for Teachers in K-8 Schools (3) - Ed El 515 Technology and Problem Solving in Schools (3) - Ed El 522 Web Design and Instruction (3) - Ed El 590 Technology Professional Development in K-8 Schools (3) - Curriculum-Focused Course Work (6 units) - Ed El 528 Reading/Language Arts in the Early Childhood Curriculum (3) - Ed El 530 Graduate Studies in Elementary Education: Second Languages (3) - Ed El 531 Graduate Studies in Elementary Education: Integrated Language Arts (3) - Ed El 532 Graduate Studies in Elementary Education: Mathematics (3) - Ed El 533 Graduate Studies in Elementary Education: Science (3)

-Ed El 534 Graduate Studies in Elementary Education: Social Studies (3)

-Ed El 535 Graduate Studies in Elementary Education: Reading in the Language Arts Program (3)

-- Ed El 537 Graduate Studies: Current Issues and Problems (3) - Ed El 548 Social Studies, Science, and Math in Early Childhood Education (3) - Ed El 571 Graduate Studies in Elementary Education: Science Education Practicum (3)
+Admission to Graduate Standing: Conditionally Classified/Classified The requirements for admission to conditionally classified and classified standing are the same as those for the M.S. in Education concentration in Elementary Curriculum and Instruction.
+Study Plan The study plan consists of 30 units of adviser-approved coursework: Core Coursework (9 units) Ed El 511 Survey of Educational Research (3) Ed El 529 Graduate Studies: Learning Theory for Classroom Use (3) Ed El 536 Curriculum Theory and Development (3) Coursework in Technology in Education Emphasis (12 units) Ed El 512 Level Two Technology Proficiencies for Teachers in K-8 Schools (3) OR Ed El 523 Distance Education Issues and Trends in Schools (3) Ed El 515 Technology and Problem Solving in Schools (3) Ed El 522 Web Design for Instruction in Schools (3) Ed El 590 Technology Professional Development in Schools (3) Curriculum-Focused Coursework (6 units) Ed El 528 Reading/Language Arts in the Early Childhood Curriculum (3) Ed El 530 Graduate Studies in Elementary Education: Second Languages (3) Ed El 531 Graduate Studies in Elementary Education: Integrated Language Arts (3) Ed El 532 Graduate Studies in Elementary Education: Mathematics (3) Ed El 533 Graduate Studies in Elementary Education: Science (3) Ed El 534 Graduate Studies in Elementary Education: Social Studies (3) Ed El 535 Graduate Studies in Elementary Education: Reading in the Language Arts Program (3) Ed El 537 Graduate Studies: Current Issues and Problems (3) Ed El 548 Social Studies, Science, and Math in Early Childhood Education (3) Ed El 571 Graduate Studies in Elementary Education: Science Education Practicum (3) Culminating Experience (3 units) One of the following: